semgrep/semgrep-docs/docs/kb/rules/using-semgrep-rule-schema-in-vscode.md

 ### Associate the Semgrep rule schema

-Once the extension is properly installed, you will need to associate the Semgrep rule schema with any Semgrep YAML rule definitions you are working on in VS Code.
-This can be done in several ways and we suggest first reading the [extension overview](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml#associating-schemas) to fully understand all of them.
-Here, we will cover two of them.
+Once the extension is installed, associate the Semgrep rule schema with Semgrep YAML rule definitions you are working on in VS Code using one of two recommended methods:

+1. Directly in the YAML file
+2. Using `yaml.schemas` in your VS Code `settings.json` file

+We recommend taking a look at the [extension overview section on associating schemas](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml#associating-schemas) as a precursor to gain a preliminary understanding before proceeding.

 #### Associating a schema directly in the YAML file